 We recommend three excellent B&B’s for people attending our training courses.
-The Village Inn, Buriton (click here to visit website); Pearfield B&B (click here to visit website); and Border Cottage (click here to visit website) have been making our clients feel at home for a number of years and are all just a short walk from our centre.
-Recent additions also include Michelin star restaurant JSW, The Old Drum and a Premier Inn.
+The Village Inn, Buriton (click here to visit website); Pearfield B&B (click here to visit website); and Border Cottage (click here to visit website) have been making our clients feel at home for a number of years and the last two are just a short walk from our centre.
+There are also rooms at The Old Drum in thw town centre.
+If you want a hotel-type environment, the Premier Inn near the A3 has always had good reports of clean rooms and good service.
 If you are having difficulty finding accommodation, please call us on 01730 233 414.

-The Natural Apothecary Cafe, downstairs at Worcester House
+The Natural Food Deli cafe, downstairs at Worcester House

-We are very fortunate to have underneath our centre the excellent and very popular Apothecary cafe.
-Olivia and offer excellent service in their bright airy cafe oriented towards healthy fare, a significant vegetarian and vegan menu, excellent coffee and speciality teas, raw, gluten-free and regular cakes.
-The cafe is open 0830-1700.
+We are very fortunate to have underneath our centre the excellent and very popular Natural Food Deli.
+Olivia and her team offer excellent service in their bright airy cafe oriented towards healthy fare, a significant vegetarian and vegan menu, excellent coffee and speciality teas, raw, gluten-free and regular cakes.
+The cafe is open 0830-1600 Monday to Saturday.

 We heartily recommend a stopping in before or after your visit to Worcester House.